-The document contains much detail but, to make it more readily accessible, the main points on each page are summarized in a series of comments found in the left-hand margin in green.
+The document contains much detail but, to make it more readily accessible, the main points on each page are summarized in a series of comments found in the left-hand side of the document in green.
+If using a reader then these are read separately from the text and identified as the page summary.